javasoze/raytracer-c/README.md

 Scene is hardcoded in code, TODO...

-Output is in PIX format.
-TODO: make output a modern format.
+Steps:

+Go into Default directory

+make

+./raytrace

+output should be r0.png file.

+Depends on libpng.